People used to ask me to teach them how to start freelancing, and I always recommend the best articles I can find about the topic.

 Their posts stay in my head.
 And they will forever be if the pages still exist.

-The funny part of this is that I haven’t even watched Groundhog Day till the time of writing this article.
+The funny thing about the second article is that I haven’t even watched Groundhog Day till the time of writing this article.

 It might be your personal experience, success story, or some weird concept that has been in your head for ages.